Mikhl Gordon

-Mikhl Gordon (מיכל גאָרדאָן; 4 November 1823 – 26 December 1890) was a Russian Yiddish and Hebrew poet, author and songwriter, associated with the Haskalah movement in the Russian Empire.
+Mikhl Gordon (מיכל גאָרדאָן; Михель Гордон; 4 November 1823 – 26 December 1890) was a Russian Yiddish and Hebrew poet, author and songwriter, associated with the Haskalah movement in the Russian Empire.
 He is best known for his Yiddish poems and songs, many of which became part of the popular repertoire.

 Early life

 Mikhl Gordon was born in Vilna (then part of the Russian Empire) in 1823.
 His father, Aaron David Gordon, was the author of Apik neḥalim (Vilna, 1836), a religious work in the style of Moshe Chaim Luzzatto's La-yesharim tehillah.
-His great uncle, Yisrael Gordon, was the Crown rabbi of Vilna.
+His great-uncle, Yisrael Gordon, was the Crown rabbi of Vilna.

 Gordon began writing poetry and prose during his studies at bet midrash.
 At the age of 16, he was betrothed to Neḥamah Gordon, the sister of Judah Leib Gordon.
 They married three and a half years later, and Gordon lived with his in-laws for seven years after their marriage.
 Mikhl Gordon played a formative role in encouraging his brother-in-law's literary and educational development.

 As a young man, he came under the influence of Avraham Dov Lebensohn and became a member of his circle of Maskilim (intellectuals associated with the Haskalah movement).
 He became a close friend of Lebensohn's son, Micah Joseph Lebensohn, and developed close personal ties with other prominent Jewish literary figures of the time, including Wolf Kaplan and Hirsch Katzenellenbogen.

 His first published poem appeared in Ḳol Bokhim, a collection released by Kalman Schulmann upon the death of Mordecai Aaron Günzburg (Vilna, 1846).